raspberrypi/documentation/usage/gpio/README.md

 ## Inputs

 A GPIO pin designated as an input pin can be read as high (3V3) or low (0V).
 This is made easier with the use of internal pull-up or pull-down resistors.
-Pins GPIO2 and GPIO3 have fixed pull-up resistors, but other pins can configure this in software.
+Pins GPIO2 and GPIO3 have fixed pull-up resistors, but for other pins this can be configured in software.

 ## More